Audi Q2 review

 Like many other all-wheel drive cars in the VW Group, the SQ2 (below) provides safe and assured handling without much drama.
 Traction and grip levels are impressive in the bends – you really have to push the SQ2 hard for it to begin to lose grip – and the steering is quick to respond.

-However, it doesn’t feel as involving as the much cheaper Ford Puma ST, with direct steering that doesn’t feed back an awful lot to the driver.
-However, there’s little to complain about in terms of how quickly you can cover ground – the SQ2 is a very well-sorted car that gets around corners without drama.
+However, it doesn’t feel as involving as the much cheaper Ford Puma ST, as its steering doesn’t feed back an awful lot to the driver.
+There’s little to complain about in terms of how quickly you can cover ground, though – the SQ2 is a very well-sorted car that gets around corners without drama.

 Ownership and running costs